iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 Running time: $O(N)$ where $N$ is the number of nodes and space $O(h)$ where $h$ is the max height of the tree.

 ### Conclusion

+Binary search trees work well with randomized data where a node can have both left and right children.
+However, if our data is partially sorted, our tree may degenerate to a linked list.
+Think about what would happen if we insert numbers from 0 till 7 in a tree.
+Each node added would be the right child of its parent node.
+This would defeat the purpose of a binary search tree.
+In cases like these, we need to re-balance our tree so that we can take advantage of the $lgN$ properties of a tree.
+I'll talk more about balanced trees in my AVL tree post and red-black tree post.

+BST is a workhorse of data structures and can be used to solve almost any problem efficiently.
+BSTs allow us to efficiently search for a key as well as find the `min` and `max` elements, find successor or predecessor of a key (where the key itself might be absent from the tree) and enumerate the keys in a range in sorted order.

+Key lookup, insertion and deletion take time proportional to $O(h)$ where $h$ is the height of our tree which in the worst case can be $O(N)$ if insertions and deletions are naively implemented.

+**Searching** is the single most fundamental application of BSTs.
+Unlike hash tables, you can find min, max, next largest, smallest element using BSTs.
+These operations, along with lookup and delete take $O(logN)$ time for library implementations (due to balanced trees).

+C++ STL offers two BST based containers: `set` and `map`:
+- sets store keys only
+- maps store key value pairs

 - When approaching to solve a problem, see if one of the traversal methods, pre,in,post would do.
 - Sometimes it is easier to perform traversal iteratively using stack like in [this](#convert-bst-to-sorted-doubly-linked-list)